ksator/junos-orchestration-with-vagrant/README.md

 ```
 - move to the local copy
 ```
-cd vagrant-junos
+cd vagrant-with-junos
 ```
-- move to the directory you want to use and run the below command:
+- move to the directory you want to use, and run the below command:
 ```
 vagrant up
 ```